brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 {% include figure.html path="blog/aws-docker/container-definition-environment-variable.png" caption="Add an environment variable to the container definition" %}

-If you had a new version of your Docker container (e.g., something other than "latest"), you could specify it at this time as well.
-We're going to stick with "latest", so just click the blue "Update" button, then the blue "Create" button, and you should now have revision 2 of your Task:
+You typically would not be using "latest" as the tag for your Docker container, but instead, a unique version number for each new release, so this would be the time to update that version number in the Container Definition.
+However, for this tutorial, we're going to stick with "latest", so just click the blue "Update" button, then the blue "Create" button, and you should now have revision 2 of your Task:

 {% include figure.html path="blog/aws-docker/ecs-task-revision-2.png" caption="Revision 2 of the ECS Task" %}

-Now it's time to deploy it in your ECS Service.
+Now it's time to deploy the new revision in the ECS Service.
 Click the "Clusters" link in the menu on the left, then click on your ECS Cluster ("my-ecs-cluster"), then click the checkbox next to your ECS Service ("hello-world-service"), and click the gray "Update" button:

 {% include figure.html path="blog/aws-docker/update-ecs-service.png" caption="Update ECS Service" %}